unflawed-code/route10-dnscrypt-proxy/README.md

 - **Behavior**: Bypasses the default 12-hour staleness check and immediately downloads fresh blocklists from the configured sources.
 It then signals `dnscrypt-proxy` (via `SIGHUP`) to reload the new filters.
 - **Use Case**: Use this if you want to update your blocklists immediately without waiting for the next scheduled cron job.

+### `proxy.sh updater check`

+- **Action**: Check for a newer GitHub release.
+- **Behavior**: Compares the installed version with the latest published release tag.
+If a newer version exists, the updater downloads the release archive, preserves local custom configuration files, reruns `setup.sh --non-interactive --keep-binary`, and restarts the service.
+- **Use Case**: Use this for a normal manual update check or to verify that auto-update would succeed.

+### `proxy.sh updater force`

+- **Action**: Force an update cycle.
+- **Behavior**: Runs the same archive download and install path even if the current version already matches the latest release.
+- **Use Case**: Use this to repair an install, reapply the latest packaged scripts, or validate the updater path.

+### Updater Notes

+- Manual update command:
+  - `/cfg/dnscrypt-proxy/proxy.sh updater check`
+- Auto-update cron command:
+  - `/bin/ash /cfg/dnscrypt-proxy/proxy.sh updater check >/dev/null 2>&1`
+- Auto-update only runs when `settings.enable_auto_update=1` in `conf/setup.toml` or `conf/setup-custom.toml`.
+- Updater logs are written to:
+  - `/var/log/dnscrypt-proxy-updater.log`
+- After updates, shell entrypoints are rechecked and execute permissions are repaired automatically if needed.

 ## Maintenance

 - **Service Status**: `ps w | grep [d]nscrypt-proxy`
 - **Logs**: `/var/log/dnscrypt-proxy.log`
+- **Updater Logs**: `/var/log/dnscrypt-proxy-updater.log`